A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Conclusion

 Besides seismic fault zones, a matrix approach of passive imaging is particularly suited to the study of volcanoes.
 While the multiple scattering problem in volcanoes has been recently tackled under the reflection matrix approach~\citep{erebus}, the distortion matrix would be particularly powerful to restore a diffraction-limited image of the in-depth structure of a volcano.
-Additionally, our matrix method can advantageously be applied to real-time geophysical imaging, similarly to adaptive optics in astronomy.
-This may provide a valuable tool for monitoring oil or gas reservoirs when drilling, extracting hydrocarbon or injecting CO$_\textnormal{2}$.
-Finally, this method can be taken advantage of for marine exploration where the variations of sea local properties can distort the acoustic wave-front depending on the gradients of temperature and salinity, not to mention streams and swirls.
+Additionally, our matrix method \all{could} advantageously be applied to real-time geophysical imaging, similarly to adaptive optics in astronomy.
+This may provide a valuable tool for monitoring oil or gas reservoirs when drilling, extracting hydrocarbon or injecting CO$_\textnormal{2}$. \all{However, more research is needed to see whether the current method would succeed in these complex areas that exhibit very strong variations of the background wave velocity.} Finally, \all{matrix imaging} can be taken advantage of for marine exploration where the variations of sea local properties can distort the acoustic wave-front depending on the gradients of temperature and salinity, not to mention streams and swirls.
 The matrix approach presented here can compensate for the phase distortions undergone by the received echoes and improve the interpretation of the data with no more required knowledge than the speed of sound in water.
-Although not leveraged in the present paper, Lambert \textit {et al.}~\cite{william} have also demonstrated the relevance of the matrix approach at removing multiple reverberations between strata layer interfaces.
+Although not leveraged in the present paper, \cite{william} have also demonstrated the relevance of the matrix approach at removing multiple reverberations between strata layer interfaces.
 This also may be useful for any marine or seismic exploration purpose.